ITIL and Kanban are two different management tools with diverse backgrounds and roots.

 In 1980, the Central Computer and Telecommunication Agency or the CCTA, a United Kingdom government agency, developed a set of recommendations.
 The idea was to create standard practices for government and private agencies in IT management policies.

 In the 2000/2001 ITIL version, 2 consolidated the publications into nine logical sets.
 It made ITIL more affordable and also accessible.
 In 2001 CCTA was merged with the Office of Government Commerce, the United Kingdom, or OGC.
 In 2006 ITIL version 2 glossary was published.
 ITIL version 3 was released in 2007.
-It consists of 26 processes and functions and grouped into 5 volumes.
+It consists of 26 processes and functions and is grouped into 5 volumes.

 It is based on the concept of the service lifecycle structure.
 ITIL version 3 is also known as ITIL 2007 edition.
 In 2009 authorities withdrew ITIL version 2, and consultations began on a further course of action.
 In 2011 an updated version of ITIL 2007 was released.
 OGC ceased to be an owner of ITIL by then.
 ITIL 2011 provides additional guidelines and the definition of formal processes.